Coffee and fertility

 These things are well known, but does coffee affect your fertility?

 Yes, there are some women who conceive while drinking multiple cups of coffee a day.
-Yes there are women who drink it during their entire pregnancy.
-But remember that each of our bodies are so very different and what affects one women will have no affect on the other.
+Yes, there are women who drink it during their entire pregnancy.
+But remember that each of our bodies is so very different and what affects one woman will have no effect on the other.
 And coffee (and any type of caffeine) will have more negative effects on a person that already deals with hormone problems.

 Coffee and fertility